NaimaSiddiqui/git_commands/README.md

 git status: to check the status<br>
 ls: to list down all the files<br>
 ls -Hidden : to list the hidden files<br>
+git log: to check all the previous commits<br>
+git reset <hash code>: to got to previous commit